SQL Variables

 The data stored in the MCS database from tests being run can be used in various ways.
 The mechanism for referencing the data is what we call a dollar ($) variable.
 It allows the user to extract test results for use in things like emails and a web page.

-The tutorial will detail the available variables by type and, when applicable, how to use them.
+This tutorial details the available variables by type and, when applicable, how to use them.

-Global - Variables like date, session ID, and connection type
+Variables like date, session ID, and connection type.

 Name Units Data Type Description Variable